zeebinz/rarinfo/README.md

 Abstract base class for the various file inspectors that defines the basic API and implements common methods for file/data handling.

+- 2.2 Added support for Windows timestamps and some tweaks
 - 2.1 Code cleanup, made file property protected
 - 2.0 Made get/save range methods protected
 - 1.9 Improved range checks